 We are currently not a party to any material legal proceedings.
 We received a demand letter from a company claiming that our Web Site induces patent infringement by others and requesting that we enter into a license agreement with the company that could require us to pay up to \$150,000.
-We believe the claim is without merit.
+We believe the claim is without merit and intend to vigorously defend such claim.